mikeshoss/Pinger/README.md

-## Raspberry Pi Network Monitoring System
+## Pinger: Raspberry Pi Network Monitoring System

 ### Description
 This project is designed to monitor the health and status of network devices using a network of Raspberry Pis.
 It utilizes Tailscale for secure communication between remote and local devices, providing a centralized dashboard to view the status of all monitored devices.